-In March, Embry-Riddle Worldwide will offer its third MOOC (Massive Open Online Course) to anyone with an Internet connection and desire to learn about aviation.
+In August, Embry-Riddle Worldwide will offer its fourth MOOC (Massive Open Online Course) to anyone with an Internet connection and desire to learn about aviation.
 And it is free!

 This MOOC, Aircraft Accident Investigation, is expected to be followed by more free online courses from Embry-Riddle professors specializing in other aviation and aerospace fields.
 So if learning about aircraft accident investigation does not interest you, there is bound to be a MOOC that piques your aerospace interest in coming months.

 A MOOC, or Massive Open Online Course, is a free online course offered by a university free of charge to anyone interested.
 MOOCs have grown in popularity in recent years, as universities have discovered that MOOCS can help to draw interest in their quality courses and faculty.

-Enrollment in MOOCs can be unlimited, but for Embry-Riddle Worldwide's MOOC, Aircraft Accident Investigation, scheduled to start on March 23, 2015, the enrollment will be capped at 1,000 participants.
-Enrollment will open Feb.
-23.
+Enrollment in MOOCs can be unlimited, but for Embry-Riddle Worldwide's MOOC, Aircraft Accident Investigation, scheduled to start on August 17, 2015.
+Enrollment will open July 20.

 With no costs for participating in the course besides one’s time, students are able to get an extended glimpse of the kind of education available at the world’s premier aeronautical university without worrying about tuition.
 MOOCs provide risk-free learning!

 Whereas on-campus and online university courses are primarily driven by lectures and interaction with professors, much of the learning in MOOCs is obtained from collaboration with classmates.